ParseLM/ParseLM/README.md

     // Handling bug report: The login button isn't working on the staging server.
     // Switch result: { status: 'Bug Filed' }
     ```

+## FAQ

+### Why this over structured outputs from LLMs?

+By using a minimal schema and prompting, ParseLM can get structured outputs from models that don't support structured outputs.

+### Why this abstraction?

+ParseLM is opinionated that the chat abstraction (User / Assistant) is not necessarily a helpful abstraction while intermingling with control flow.